Why Keep Praying When There Is No Answer?

 Persistent prayer tests your faith.

 James 1:3-4 says, “When your faith is tested, your endurance has a chance to grow.
-So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.”
+So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing” (NLT).
 The only way you can grow to spiritual maturity is to have your faith tested.
-One of the ways God’s going to test your faith is by delaying some answers to your prayers.
+One of the ways God tests your faith is by delaying some answers to your prayers.

 Persistent prayer prepares your heart for the answer.

-When you make a request of God, God almost always wants to answer in a bigger and better way than you’ve prayed.
-Sometimes God denies your prayer requests because you’re thinking and asking too small.
+When you make a request of God, God almost always wants to answer in a greater way than you’ve prayed.
+Sometimes God denies your prayer request because you’re thinking and asking too small.
 He wants to give you something bigger and better.
 But first, he has to prepare you for it.
 So God uses delays in answering prayer to help you grow, to help you get ready, to help prepare you for a bigger and better answer.